-Be part of a movement.
-In an effort to improve health and fitness in Ozuakee County.
+Be part of a movement to improve health and fitness in Ozuakee County.

 After I had my daughter at age 21, I realized I was not healthy and wasn't setting a good example.
 At first, I did strength training and cardio, which challenged me in different ways.
 It took me 1.5 years to lose 60 pounds, and I gained the confidence to run my first half marathon in May 2017.
 One of the things that I do now is track my food and eat an 80/20 diet.
 Advice I would give my peers would be to START - just start!
 It's worth it and you'll wish you had started sooner.
 I am thankful I found Form & Fitness!